-Darren Albert by Dave Dooley: Darren Albert was born in Auburn, Sydney, Australia on the 28th. of February, 1976.
+Darren Albert was born in Auburn, Sydney, Australia on the 28th. of February, 1976.
 This `Blond Bomber` joined Saints for 2002 in a two-year deal after flying in for 65 tries in 89 games for Newcastle Knights.
 The NSW State of Origin winger grabbed the winning try for Newcastle, coached by Mal Reilly, in their 1997 Grand Final win over Manly.
 In his last season down under he notched 16 tries in 23 games for the Knights in 2001.

 The flexibility of Darren Albert was further evidenced during the 2003 campaign.
 One of the highlights of the first half of the season was the defensive display of Darren particularly in cover defence.
 Match after match Albert defended the Saints line with brilliant last ditch tackles.
 The hard, dry summer of 2003 witnessed the attacking prowess of Darren as he raced in for 16 tries in his first 23 matches maintaining his reputation as a regular match attendee and clinical finisher.
 This haul included braces of touchdowns against Wigan (away), Huddersfield (home) and Wakefield (away) in league matches.